youssefaymanmohamed/NismoGen-Chatbot/README.md

 ## Introduction

-NismoGen is an advanced AI chatbot with multimodal capabilities, including text, audio, and image processing.
+NismoGen-ChatBot is an advanced AI chatbot with multimodal capabilities, including text, audio, and image processing.
 It leverages state-of-the-art models for question answering, text summarization, and image captioning to provide accurate and insightful responses.

 ## Features